A Guide to Phoenix Weddings & Getting Married in Arizona

 So you’re considering the Valley of the Sun for your wedding ceremony?
 Luckily for you, Phoenix weddings are among the most gorgeous thanks to the bountiful natural beauty of the region.
-Whether you were born-and-bred in Arizona or thinking of getting married in Phoenix for the ultimate destination wedding, there are lots of things to consider before jumping the broom in the Grand Canyon State.
+Whether you were born-and-bred in the area or thinking of getting married in Arizona for the ultimate destination wedding, there are lots of things to consider before jumping the broom in the Grand Canyon State.

 Everything you need to know about Phoenix weddings and getting married in Arizona.

 Many couples getting married in Arizona choose to wed in the metropolitan area surrounding Phoenix, so Scottsdale, Paradise Valley, Mesa, Glendale and other locations in Maricopa County are popular locations.
 Thanks to Arizona’s warm desert climate, lots of Phoenix weddings take place outdoors amid the mountains, but there are just as many beautiful indoor locations to wed as well.

 March is the most popular month for Phoenix weddings.
 Most couples in the Valley of the Sun hire about 12 wedding vendors, invite about 110 wedding guests and enjoy a 13-month engagement period.